-A championship player's computer rating achieved as a result of play in National Championships may not be appealed down after the Championship Year it is received except as in Reg.
+A championship player's computer rating achieved as a result of play in the Adult 18 & Over and Adult 40 & Over National Championships may not be appealed down after the Championship Year it is received except as in Reg.
 2.05D Medical Appeals and Reg.
-2.05E Appeals of Players 60 or Over.
+2.05E Age Related Appeals of Players 60 or Over.

-3.00 GRIEVANCE PROCEDURES.
+3.00 GRIEVANCE PROCEDURES / Q&A INTERPRETATIONS.